 If you’re here I’m guessing you care a lot about workplace productivity and smart offices.
 Am I right?
 Workplace experience falls right into those categories and it’s a subject all organizations should both know and apply in their workplace.

-So, what does workplace experience mean?
+What does workplace experience mean?

 The term workplace experience means the sum total of all a coworker’s experiences in an organization.
 That includes physical, psychological, environmental and so on.
 Basically all of your experience of the workplace.